 At the countrywide level, the racial-ethnic distribution of audiovisual majors is as follows:

 |Black or African American||20|

 |Hispanic or Latino||9|

-Audiovisual appeals to people across the globe.
+Americans aren’t the only ones with an interest in Audiovisual.
 About 49.1% of those with this major are international students.
 The most popular countries for students from outside the country are: